SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Code design and implementation choices

 \subsection{Local time-step optimisations}

 In most astrophysical simulations, not only do the length-scales of interest span several orders of magnitude, but so too do the time-scales.
 It would therefore, typically, be prohibitively expensive to update all particles at every step; localised time-step sizes or even per-particle time-steps are essential.
-For a system governed by a Hamiltonian, it is possible to rewrite the classic leapfrog algorithm and consider \emph{sub-cycles} where only a fraction of the particles receive acceleration updates (a kick operation) whilst all other particles are only moved (drifted) to the current point in time \citep{Duncan1998, Springel2005}. \swift exploits this mechanism by first creating long time-steps for the long-range gravity interaction (\S\,\ref{ssec:gravity:mesh_summary}), where all the particles are updated, and then creating a hierarchy of smaller steps using powers-of-two subdivisions, where only the short-range gravity and hydrodynamic forces are updated.
+For a system governed by a Hamiltonian, it is possible to rewrite the classic leapfrog algorithm and consider \emph{sub-cycles} where only a fraction of the particles receive acceleration updates (a kick operation) whilst all other particles are only moved (drifted) to the current point in time \citep{Duncan1998, Springel2005}. \swift exploits this mechanism by first creating long time-steps for the long-range gravity interaction (\S\,\ref{ssec:gravity:mesh_summary}), where all the particles are updated, and then creating a hierarchy of smaller steps using powers-of-two subdivisions, where only the short-range gravity and hydrodynamic forces are updated \citep{Hernquist1989}.
+This hierarchy is implemented by mapping the physical time from start to end of a simulation to the range of values representable by an integer.
+A jump of one thus represents the minimum time-step size reachable by a particle (e.g. $(t_{\rm end} - t_{\rm begin}) / 2^{32}$ for a 32-bit integer.).
+Each actual time-step size is then a power-of-two multiple of this base quantum of time, hence ensuring exactly the hierarchy of time-steps we expected.
+Using a 64-bit integer, we get a maximal possible number of steps in a run of $2^{64}~\approx10^{19}$, much more than will be necessary.

 In real applications, this hierarchy can be more than 10 levels deep, meaning that the longest time-step sizes can be $>$1000$\times$ larger than the base time-step length \citep[see e.g.][]{Borrow2018}.

 The speed gains obtained by updating only a small fraction of the particles are immense.
 However, at the level of code implementation and parallelisation, this concept creates complicated challenges.
 Firstly, it requires added logic everywhere to decide which particle and hence which cell needs updating.
 This can be detrimental on some architectures (e.g. GPUs or SIMD vector units) where more streamlined operations are required.
 Secondly, and most importantly, it leads to global simulation steps where less computing time is spent moving the system forward than is spent in overheads.
 This challenge cannot simply be overcome by making the software more parallel; there will be steps where there are fewer particles to update than there are CPU threads running.
 As small steps (i.e. steps with a low number of particles to update) are orders of magnitude more frequent than the base step, they can actually dominate the overall simulation run time.
 It is hence of paramount importance to minimize all possible overheads.